Halep set for Palermo Open as quarantine worries ease

 New restrictions were announced on Friday for all visitors who have spent time in Romania or Bulgaria in the past 14 days; however, tournament organisers are confident they will not apply to athletes.

-Tournament chief executive Oliviero Palma wrote to Italy's health minister Roberto Speranza to seek an exemption, but on Saturday he sounded an optimistic note regarding the reigning Wimbledon champion.
+Tournament chief executive Oliviero Palma wrote to Italy's health minister Roberto Speranza to seek an exemption, but on Sunday (AEST) he sounded an optimistic note regarding the reigning Wimbledon champion.

 "Simona Halep should participate in the 31st Palermo Open," Palma said.